SClovesgtx/fuzzy-sentences-clustering/src/README.rst

    these two sentences, they are probably talking about the same subject.*

-The interest here is to form groups with at least two similar sentences, isolated sentences (sentences that don’t look like any other in the total set) will not generate a cluster just for them.
+The goal here is to form clusters/groups with at least two similar sentences, isolated sentences (sentences that don’t look like any other in the total set) will not generate a cluster just for them.
 For these cases, the sentence will receive the *-1* tag.

 For while it works just for **portuguese** language.